QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Latest (master; built for FOSS and SEO)
 - Beta (pending changes; changes that may break things)
-- Stable (v4, v5, v6; stable version of Holy Unblocker LTS)
-- Production (changes for self hosting in production settings; max filtering evasion and request handling)
+- Production (v4, v5, v6; stable version of Holy Unblocker LTS.
+Changes for self hosting in production settings; max filtering evasion and request handling)
 </details>

 #### Considering switching branches for self-hosting to a production branch!

-Read below for information if the official site is blocked or for obtaining more links.
-Can't deploy using any of the free options below?
+View the <a href="#deploy-holy-unblocker">self-deployment options</a> if you wish to self host this prokect.
+Can't deploy using any of the free options?
 Check out Railway or look into cheap, paid VPS hosting solutions.
+If you don't wish to self-host join the discord for more official instance links that are restocked frequently.

 **Be sure to join Titanium Network's Discord for more official site links:** <a href="https://discord.gg/unblock">https://discord.gg/unblock</a>

 <br>